 HostlinkUK Child Protection and Safeguarding Policy

-Hostlink firmly believes in Duty of Care, there is a legal responsibility that adults who work with children as professionals or volunteers have a duty to look after them properly; children depend on adults for their safety and well-being.
+Hostlink UK firmly believes in Duty of Care, there is a legal responsibility that adults who work with children as professionals or volunteers have a duty to look after them properly; children depend on adults for their safety and well-being.
 It is their duty to safeguard and to promote the welfare of children and protect them from harm.
 It is their duty to caring for children appropriately and protecting them from that which is not in their best interests; as such, it includes health and safety, child protection and pastoral care.

 Purpose